Hedge fund Alden to buy Tribune Publishing in deal valued at $630 million

 The agreed-upon price is $3 a share higher than a nonbinding proposal Alden presented in December.
 Since its interest in buying all of the company was made public in late December, shares of Tribune Publishing have steadily moved higher.
 On Tuesday, shares closed at $15.97 a share, giving the company a market capitalization of $583.4 million.

-As part of the deal, Alden signed a nonbinding term sheet to sell The Baltimore Sun to Sunlight for All Institute, a public charity formed by Stewart Bainum Jr.
+As part of the deal, Alden signed a nonbinding agreement to sell The Baltimore Sun to Sunlight for All Institute, a public charity formed by Stewart Bainum Jr. In a Dec.
+31 regulatory filing, Alden said it had a “brief conversation” with Bainum, chairman of Choice Hotels International, a Rockville, Maryland-based hotel chain, who expressed interest in “certain assets” of Tribune Publishing.

-“Over the past year, the Company has taken a number of actions to adapt to an ever-changing business and industry environment, including the impact of COVID-19,” said Philip Franklin, board chair and a member of the special committee.
+“Over the past year, the Company has taken a number of actions to adapt to an ever-changing business and industry environment, including the impact of COVID-19,” Philip Franklin, Tribune Publishing board chair and a member of the special committee, said in a news release.
 “These actions included strengthening the Company’s financial position, driving digital growth and investing in high-quality content to better serve customers, employees and communities.
 This positioning enabled the special committee to negotiate a premium, all-cash price, which the committee concluded was superior to the available alternatives.”

 Tribune Publishing spokesman Max Reinsdorf declined to comment beyond the news release.